jaleonjemison/JaLeonJemison.SimpleTodo/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - Simple todo Ja'Leon Jemison

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Simple todo Ja'Leon Jemison is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Ja'Leon Jemison**